 If you’re filing your Form N-400 through mail, the USCIS address you must send your form and all the supporting documents shall vary depending upon the state in which you live and the delivery service you choose (U.S. Postal Service vs. FedEx, UPS, or DHL).

-If you’re applying based on you (or your family member’s) military service, you will send your N-400 materials to a special address, again depending on the delivery method you choose.
+If you’re applying based on you (or your family member’s) military service, you will send your N-400 application to a special address, again depending on the delivery method you choose.

 The USCIS provides a list of all the addresses to which applicants must send their N-400.
-You can find the suitable address here.
+You can find the correct address here.

 Make sure you sign your form before submission.
 The USCIS will reject any form that is unsigned.